mupfdev/SNESoIP/README.md

 ## Hardware

-The new hardware design will most-likely be based on a STM32F103C8 microcontroller board (also known as the Blue Pill) running FreeRTOS.
+The new hardware design will most-likely be based on a ESP32 or ESP8266 microcontroller by Espressif Systems and will therefore use Wi-Fi.

-For connectivity I intend to use the WIZnet W5100 ethernet controller.

 ## Licence and Credits